ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 The presence of this parameter constrains the property to which it is attached.
-Where a CAA property has an "accounturi" parameter, a CA MUST only consider that property to authorize issuance in the context of a given certificate issuance request if the CA recognises the URI specified as identifying the account making that request.
+Where a CAA property has an "accounturi" parameter, a CA MUST only consider that property to authorize issuance in the context of a given certificate issuance request if the CA recognises the URI specified in the value portion of that parameter as identifying the account making that request.

 A property without an "accounturi" parameter matches any account.
 A property with an invalid or unrecognised "accounturi" parameter is unsatisfiable.
 A